 Public consultation is a means to improve democratic governance by helping governments consult their citizenry on the key public policy issues the government faces.

 Public consultations are conducted with representative samples of the citizenry.
-Using standard scientific methods of random sampling, a sample is chosen and subsequently weighted to reflect the population census on all major demographic variables, thus producing an accurate microcosm of the citizenry.
+Using standard scientific methods, a sample is weighted to reflect the population census on all major demographic variables, thus producing an accurate microcosm of the citizenry.

 Standard public opinion polls using representative samples can be an effective means of consulting citizens on issues for which they have already given significant thought.